dlandry97/Davinci_Portfolio/_posts/2021-08-01-RobotFeet.md

 **Sensor**
 Robotic foot sensors need to be able to sense center of pressure.
 To do this, you need to be able to sense 3 axis of force; x-moment, y-moment, z-axial.
+I decided to move forward with a 6-axis force/torque sensor that measures all moments and all angles

 **Design and Prototyping**